Shoma Sen: Activism

 Shoma Sen has worked with the Committee for the Protection of Democratic Rights (CPDR), a human rights organisation.
 Shoma has been the president of Nagpur University Teachers' Association (NUTA).
 She was arrested on 6 June 2018 by the Pune Police, and later suspended from her position in Nagpur University.
 No charges have been proved yet by the prosecution and an ongoing case is due for trial at the Bombay High Court.
 Shoma has spent more than 528 days (1 and half years) of incarceration already.
 Shoma was a part of a women's organisation in Nagpur, called Stree Chetna which discussed issues such as violence against women and dowry deaths.

 Arrest

 On 8 June 2018, she was arrested by the Pune Police along with Sudhir Dhawale, Mahesh Raut, Surendra Gadling and Rona Wilson.
 They were charged under the Unlawful Activities (Prevention) Act for their alleged involvement in the Bhima Koregaon violence.
 At the time of her arrest, she was nearing retirement.
 On 15 June, she was suspended from her position in Nagpur University on grounds that she had been in police custody for more than 48 hours.

+She was granted bail on 6 April 2024.